How is childhood leukemia found?

 Signs and symptoms of childhood leukemia

 Most of the signs and symptoms of leukemia result from a lack of normal blood cells.
-This happens because the cancer cells crowd out the normal cells that make blood in the bone marrow.
-The leukemia cells may spread to other parts of the body, which can also cause symptoms.
+This happens because the cancer cells crowd out the normal cells that make new blood cells in the bone marrow.
+The leukemia cells may also spread to other parts of the body, which can also cause symptoms.

 Keep in mind that many of the symptoms listed here are most often caused by other problems – not leukemia.
 Still, it’s important to let your child’s doctor know about them so that the cause can be found and treated, if needed.